 Board members have the right to legally represent the foundation.
 They have the duty to promote the foundation's mission according to its written statutes.
-Further rights and duties can be regulated in the statutes.
+Further rights and duties, but also restrictions on the power of representation, can be regulated in the statutes.